GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 ### How to add style themes in Flutter?
 In React Native, we define common themes for components in stylesheets and use it in components.
-Similarly, we can add uniform styling for almost everything by defining it in the [`ThemeData`](https://docs.flutter.io/flutter/material/ThemeData-class.html) class and passing it to the theme property in [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) that wraps all the widgets and acts as the root widget of the app.
+Similarly,in Flutter we can add uniform styling for almost everything by defining it in the [`ThemeData`](https://docs.flutter.io/flutter/material/ThemeData-class.html) class and passing it to the theme property in [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) that wraps all the widgets and acts as the root widget of the app.
 ```dart
 class StylingApp extends StatelessWidget {